deqline/UrbexFinder/README.md

   - red: indicates confirmed business closure
   - orange: indicates data mismatch between waze and google maps (see console)
 - `Filter By Category` is to filter table entries by a certain category
   - Note: filtering before showing closed places only sends google place requests for the elements displayed on the table

+- Also clicking on an entry name in the table will highlight the corresponding marker on the map (can be nonvisible because out of view)
+- When moving on the map, make sure to re-enable the script as new points are added

 ## Installation
 To use this script, you must: